 Going to the jungle can help them get back on track or gain farm advantage over their counterparts.
 Having more neutral creeps to kill will double or triple the experience and gold that can be acquired.

-Who Should Stack Camps in Dota 2?
+Who Should Stack Camps?

 By intuition, the hero who is jungling should stack camps.
 After all, the best junglers in Dota 2 have the means to carry the technique out.